Configuration files

 • CLAUDE.md - Context file with instructions for gathering context from Tessl MCP

-• .tessl/RULES.md - Consolidated steering from all installed tiles
+• .tessl/RULES.md - Consolidated rules from all installed tiles

 • AGENTS.md - If this file exists, Tessl adds a reference to .tessl/RULES.md